interfacerproject/zenflows-bank/README.md

 Copyleft (ɔ) 2023 by [Dyne.org](https://www.dyne.org) foundation, Amsterdam

-Designed, written and maintained by Alberto Lerda
+Designed, written and maintained by Alberto Lerda and Denis Roio

 **[🔝 back to top](#toc)**